abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ## Separate Ways

-This kind of integration can be used when the cost of other integrations are not affordable; technical and/or political complexities could be reasons to choose this method.
+This kind of integration can be used when the cost of other integrations is not affordable; technical and/or political complexities could be reasons to choose this method.
 In this way the integration could be designed in a *Separate Ways* like integration via user interface.